London water supply infrastructure: Eighteenth century

 The Chelsea Waterworks Company was established in 1723 "for the better supplying the City and Liberties of Westminster and parts adjacent with water".
 The company received a royal charter on 8 March 1723.
 The company dug large water beds in borderlands of Chelsea with south-west Westminster (Pimlico) using water from the tidal Thames.
 In 1727 they purchased the Millbank Waterworks.
+Two Newcomen engine houses were erected in 1742 and 1746, and the first Boulton and Watt engine for water supply was installed on the same site in 1778.

 Waterworks were established in East London, at West Ham in 1743 and at Lea Bridge before 1767.

 The Borough Waterworks Company was formed in 1770, originally supplying water to a brewery and the surrounds: between London and Southwark Bridges.
 An adjacent zone was supplied by the London Bridge Waterworks Company.

 The Lambeth Waterworks Company was founded in 1785 to supply water to south and west London.
 It was established on the south bank of the River Thames close to the present site of Hungerford Bridge where the Royal Festival Hall now stands.
 The first water intake of the company was on the south side of the river drawing on it around high tide.
 After complaints that the water was foul, the intake was moved to the middle of the river.

 Nineteenth century

 New companies

-As London grew in the 19th century, facilities were needed to serve the increasing population in newly developed areas.
+As the metropolis grew in the 19th century, London became the laboratory for water supply, and later waste removal.
 Several new water supply companies were established leading to a total of nine private water companies: